nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 The `SockDrawer` class is somewhat complete.
 We can initialize an instance of `SockDrawer` with a collection of socks and a matcher.
 The challenge for this part of the assessment is to write methods that provide a `SockDrawer` instance with ways of interacting with its socks.
 The desired behaviors have been described in tests, but are summaraized here, in English:

-- A sock drawer will be able to match a given sock to one of the socks in its collection, return the matched sock and ensure the matched sock is removed from the collection.
+- A sock drawer will be able to match a given sock to one of the socks in its collection, return the matched sock, and ensure the matched sock is removed from the collection.
 If no match is found, this method should return `nil`.
   This method should be called `SockDrawer#match_for`.
 - A sock drawer will be able to produce a random pair of matched socks, return